-Famous for the snow-capped Andes, rugged canyons, wild jungles, exotic wildlife and ancient civilisations, Latin America is also home to some of the best train trips on the planet, providing a perfect way to see the beautiful scenery from the comfort of a rail carriage.
-Australia’s longest-running travel specialist for Latin America, Contours Travel, has released a list of the top seven train trips in Latin America.
+Famous for the snow-capped Andes, wild jungles and ancient civilisations, Latin America is also home to some of the best train trips on the planet.
+And what better way to see all this beautiful scenery than from the comfort of a rail carriage?
+Our team of travel specialists here at Contours Travel have released their top seven train trips in Latin America.

 1. Copper Canyon, Mexico

-Mexico only has one passenger train but what it lacks in the company it certainly makes up for in quality.
-Known as ‘El Chepe’ by locals, the Copper Canyon Railway takes passengers from the desert to the Pacific Coast in north-west Mexico, passing sheer canyon walls, waterfalls and plains along the way.
-The railway stretches over 650km from Chihuahua to Los Mochis on the coast via 36 bridges and 87 tunnels and has been running for over 50 years.
+Mexico only has one passenger train but what a magnificent train it is!
+Known as ‘El Chepe’ by locals, the Copper Canyon Railway takes passengers from the desert to the Pacific Coast in north-west Mexico.
+You’ll pass sheer canyon walls, waterfalls and plains along the way.
+In fact, the railway stretches over 650km from Chihuahua to Los Mochis on the coast via 36 bridges and 87 tunnels!
+And this engineering marvel has been running for over 50 years.

 2. Panama Canal Railway, Panama